How to keep your conservatory warm in winter

 Windows

 The glass you have in your conservatory is obviously going to be important, for example, triple glazing is going to retain heat much better than single glazing.
-However, the type of glass used in the construction of your conservatory is normally decided at the time the room it built - it is not often something that is retrospectively upgraded.
+However, the type of glass used in the construction of your conservatory is normally decided at the time the room is built - it is not often something that is retrospectively upgraded.
 It's therefore important to have good, open discussions with the builder when you first start the planning process.

 Insulation